Radium 223 is a type of internal radiotherapy treatment for cancer that began in the prostate and has spread to the bones.

 How you have radium 223

 You have radium 223 as an injection into a vein.
-Usually this is through a thin short tube (cannula) put into a vein in your arm each time you have treatment.
+Usually this is through a thin short tube (cannula) put into a vein in your arm or hand each time you have treatment.
 The injection takes around a minute.

-The injection is normally repeated every 4 weeks and you can have it up to 6 times.
+The injection is normally repeated every 4 weeks and you usually have it up to 6 times.
 You might have a blood test in between injections to make sure it is safe for you to have your next one.
 You have the treatment as an outpatient and can go home afterwards.

 After radium 223 treatment